Direct Dial: 585.512.3502

 ExpertiseBicycle Accidents Dog Bite Injuries Motorcycle Accidents Boating Accidents Wrongful Death Slip and Fall Injuries Premises Liability Pharmacy Errors Pedestrian Accidents Medical Malpractice Defective Product Injuries Car Accidents Construction Site Accidents

-For over 35 years, Kevin has built a broad-based civil litigation practice, handling cases from intake through full appellate practice before the highest courts in New York State and the federal court system.
-His work includes major and precedent-setting litigation in: general contract and commercial claims, health care, trademark, civil rights, Freedom of Information entitlements, land use and zoning, personal injury, employment, securities and consumer fraud, tax, banking, education and construction.
+Kevin's broad-based civil litigation practice encompasses cases from intake analysis at the trial court level through appellate briefing and argument before the highest courts in New York State and the federal court system, and before administrative agencies.
+His work includes precedent-setting litigation with respect to contract and commercial claims, health care, trademark, civil rights, Freedom of Information access, employment, consumer fraud, tax, construction and personal injury.

 - New York State Bar (1979), Massachusetts (2006)

 - U.S. Court of Appeals, Second Circuit (1984)

 - U. S. District Court, Western District of New York (1979)

 - U.S. District Court, Northern District of New York (1995)

 - U.S. District Court, Northern District of Florida (2014)

 - Georgetown University Law Center (J.D., magna cum laude, 1978); Intensive Session in Trial Advocacy (1980)

 - Colby College (B.A. cum laude; distinction in Government and American Studies, 1975); Pi Sigma Alpha (National Political Science honor society)